Updated on May 17, 2023

 These critters are not actually insects, but one of three groups of hexapod.
 They have a long forked tail-like structure called a furcula.
 When startled, they rapidly unfurl the furcula, causing them to leap up to four inches.

 Springtails range from 1/16 to 1/4 inches long and have up to six segments.
-They tend to be white or grey, with some species come in a range of colors from red to purple to yellow.
+They tend to be white or grey, with some species coming in a range of colors from red to purple to yellow.

 See Also: How to Get Rid of Thrips From Your Home or Garden